Happy Children Love Learning

 When school support staff run an afterschool club there will be a charge to cover any costs.

-The school will charge for pupils attending wrap around care before or after school.
+The school will charge for pupils attending breakfast club.
 Charges and conditions are available from the school office.
 Pupils qualifying for Free School Meals or Pupil Premium will be offered two free breakfast places per week.

 The Charging Policy will be reviewed at regular intervals and charges may be adjusted as a result of that review.